rjseymour66/computersystems3e/chapter2/notes.md

 ```

 ## 2.2.4 Conversions between Signed and Unsigned
+Essentially applies _U2T_ function to unsigned vars.
 Be careful when you are converting from signed to unsigned.
 The following example shows converting from twos complement -12345 to unsigned 53191:
 ```c
 short int v = -12345;
 unsigned short uv = (unsigned short) v;